-Currently, there are more than 400,000 children living in foster homes in the United States with nearly 30,000 children in foster care in Texas.
-Buckner is dedicated to recruiting families who will open their hearts and homes to these children in foster care until a permanency plan is established.
+Currently, there are more than 400,000 children in foster care in the United States with nearly 30,000 children in foster care in Texas.
+Buckner is dedicated to recruiting families who will open their hearts and homes to these children until a permanency plan is established.

 Buckner foster care ministries (partially funded by Texas Department of Family and Protective Services) help license families in the following types of foster homes: